Freestate Raceway: Freestate: 1980–1990

 The following year Frank DeFrancis purchased the racetrack from National Bank of Washington.
 The first thing DeFrancis did was change the name to Freestate Raceway.
 Before Freestates first meet under DeFrancis, he did a lot of work to track, including fixing up the grandstand, creating a driver's lounge, and promoting under the slogan "Where Fun Comes in First".
 After losing money for the first few years, DeFrancis persuaded the Maryland General Assembly to lower the tax on the track's handle.
 Starting in 1982, Freestate Raceway began to host the Potomac Stakes, Maryland's most successful race.
 Each time this race happened, the attendance and handle rose dramatically; in 1984, a record $1,094,054 was wagered on the night of that race.
 In his first six years of operations, Freestate's average attendance increased from 4,477 to 5,453.
-In 1988, Roosevelt Raceway, which hosted the Messenger Stakes, closed operations, and the race way given to Freestate for the remainder of Freestate's history.
+In 1988, Roosevelt Raceway, which hosted the Messenger Stakes, closed operations, and the race was given to Freestate for the remainder of Freestate's history.
 In 1989, DeFrancis died, and Freestate was sold to become an industrial park the following year.
 The park is a 320,000-square-foot shopping center with a grocery store and an adjacent Carmax dealership.